benofben/benlackey/posts/Hyperion/README.md

 Keats Hyperion

 Buffet.
 Hyak
+Popper.
+Plato
+Bill and Ted, So crates

-Hyperion pillage underlying for computer.
+Hyperion pillage underlying for compute.
 Similar to real world.

-Gates ram.
+Gates ram max.

 Never ending appetite for compute
-Popper.
-Plato

-So crates
-Bill and Ted

 It’s the interface.
 OpenAI was text box.
-If video / text can work changer
+Demand for video.

 Literacy.
 Guttenberg